Millionaires ask to pay more taxes - 01/20/2022 - Mercado

 After checking a collection of tax data from the Internal Revenue Service, or IRS, the agency said the 25 richest Americans paid only a fraction of their wealth in taxes.
 In the list, the names of Jeff Bezos, Michael Bloomberg and Elon Musk.

-In February last year, Morris Pearl, former director of one of the largest investment funds in the world, BlackRock, said that the US should follow a similar path to Argentina and create a wealth tax to face the economic crisis generated by Covid-19 pandemic.
+In February of last year, the leader of the ‘Patriot Millionaires’, Morris Pearl, and former director of one of the largest investment funds in the world, BlackRock, said that the US should follow a similar path to Argentina and create a tax on wealth to face the economic crisis generated by the Covid-19 pandemic.